chrisnotthere/mario-memory/README.md

 # Mario Memory Game

-This is a memory card flip game designed to provide a hands-on learning experience using Redux and TypeScript with React.
-The game's logic and state is managed using Redux, and the entire application is written in TypeScript.
+This is a memory card flip game designed to provide a hands-on learning experience using Redux, React, Typescript, MongoDB, and Express.
+The game's logic and state are managed using Redux, and the entire application is written in TypeScript.
+It features three difficulty levels, a highscore leaderboard, end-to-end testing with Cypress, and a mobile-friendly design.

 [View it live](https://chrisnotthere.github.io/mario-memory/)